AECCSB/sacb-meeting/registration-abstract-submission.md

 ### Registration

 Please note that abstract submission is separate from registering for the meeting.
 There is only enough housing for 125 attendees after which we will begin to maintain a wait list.
 We recommend you register as soon as you can confirm you are able to attend.
-However, in light of the COVID-19 pandemic we are going to delay regisration until we have determined what, if any, virtual component will be available for the meeting.
+However, in light of the COVID-19 pandemic we are going to delay registration until we have determined what, if any, part of the meeting will be held virtually instead of in person.

 **Registration will open on August 1, 2020**